 CES is for children and youth from birth to age 17 with a developmental delay or an intellectual / developmental disability.
 CES provides services and supports to eligible children and youth who demonstrate a medical or behavioral condition that is intense and requires almost constant line-of-sight supervision to keep the child and others safe.
-Your child must demonstrate a behavioral or medical condition that requires direct human intervention more intense than a verbal reminder at least once every two hours during the day and on a weekly average of once every three hours during the night.
+The child must demonstrate a behavioral or medical condition that requires direct human intervention more intense than a verbal reminder at least once every two hours during the day and on a weekly average of once every three hours during the night.
 Children and youth must be living in their family home in order to receive services through CES.
-CES services are based on the child's or family's needs and must remain within a spending limit for the waiver.
+CES services must remain within the overall service plan limit.